iOS or Android: Which platform first?

-Should we develop iOS and Android at the same time?
+Should we develop iOS & Android at the same time?

-When feasible, we recommend picking a single platform to start with, rather than developing for both at the same time.
-You may not have that luxury if you are developing an app to release to consumers who all need to have the app at the same time-perhaps in conjunction with a film or other product release.
+When feasible in mobile app development, we recommend picking a single platform to start with rather than developing for both simultaneously.
+You may not have that luxury if you’re developing an app to release to consumers who all need to have the mobile app at the same time—perhaps in conjunction with a film or other product release.